Cancer Caregiving Support for a Family Member

 Appointment Management

-Cancer treatment requires a dizzying number of appointments and tests.
-With a shared digital calendar, all the doctor visits, lab tests, and treatment sessions can be input and accessible to the whole care circle.
+Cancer treatment involves a significant number of appointments and tests.
+Using a shared digital calendar ensures doctor visits, lab tests, and treatment sessions are visible and accessible to everyone involved in the patient's care.

 Communication Strategies